 Ed Fallon, Bold Iowa: 515-238-6404, firstname.lastname@example.org

-Bold Iowa #FarmersDefenseCamp established with permission on eminent domain holdout landowner Shirley Gerjets’ property, a first of its kind in Dakota Access pipeline fight
+Bold Iowa’s “Farmer Defense Camp” was established with permission on eminent domain holdout landowner Shirley Gerjets’ property, a first of its kind in Dakota Access pipeline fight

-Rockwell City, IA — Heather Pearson, a resident of Logan, IA and Water Protector who was arrested in October 2016 during a nonviolent action to stop construction on the Dakota Access pipeline on farmer Shirley Gerjets’ property will plead “not guilty” to charges of trespassing in Calhoun County court on Nov.
-10.
+Rockwell City, IA — Heather Pearson, a resident of Logan, IA and Water Protector who was arrested in October 2016 during a nonviolent action to stop construction on the Dakota Access pipeline on Iowa farmer Shirley Gerjets’ property, will plead “not guilty” to charges of trespassing in Calhoun County court on May 24.

 Under Iowa state law, “justification” is a valid defense to charges of trespassing.

 All of the Water Protectors arrested on Oct.
-29 were invited on Shirley Gerjets’ property with express permission, in the form of a written affidavit from Shirley.
+29th were invited on Shirley Gerjets’ property with express permission, in the form of a written affidavit from Shirley.
 In addition to Pearson, two other Water Protectors intend to plead “not guilty” to trespassing charges stemming from the Oct.
 29 action, and have pending court dates in Calhoun County (Emma Stewart, of Rockwell City, IA; and Mahmud Fitil, of Omaha, NE).

-Meanwhile, the Dakota Access pipeline workers and private security personnel were on Shirley’s property only by power of eminent domain — an authority which Shirley is still mounting a legal challenge to, along with other landowners, who are due in court on Dec.
-15 to challenge the eminent domain authority.
-Shirley also had “No Trespassing” signs posted on her property that expressly forbade Dakota Access while permitting invited guests at Bold Iowa’s “Farmers Defense Camp” on her land.
+Meanwhile, the Dakota Access pipeline workers and private security personnel were on Shirley’s property only by power of eminent domain — an authority which Shirley is still mounting a legal challenge to, along with other landowners.
+Shirley also had “No Trespassing” signs posted on her property that expressly forbade Dakota Access on her land.

 The court will be tasked with determining who is the victim of “trespassing,” when a landowner is actively challenging eminent domain authority granted for a pipeline easement, and yet her expressly invited guests are arrested and charged with “trespassing” on the same land where eminent domain authority is still under judicial review.

-Several of those who were arrested appeared to have been physically detained not by Iowa State Patrol, Calhoun County sheriff’s deputies, or other law enforcement, but rather by men wearing yellow jackets believe to be private security hired by Dakota Access.
+Several of those who were arrested appeared to have been physically detained not by Iowa State Patrol, Calhoun County sheriff’s deputies, or other law enforcement, but rather by men wearing yellow jackets believed to be private security hired by Dakota Access Pipeline.

 “In Iowa, eminent domain has always been intended strictly for public purposes,” said Bold Iowa director Ed Fallon.
 “And in 2006, during my last session as a state lawmaker, House and Senate members voted overwhelmingly to further strengthen eminent domain law, in response to the ‘Kelo’ U.S. Supreme Court ruling.
-Given that amended law, I think our lawsuits make a powerful case that Dakota Access violated the law.
+Given that amended law, I think this lawsuit makes a powerful case that Dakota Access violated the law.
 Those of us invited onto the land by the property owner have every right to be there.”

 (View the Bakken Pipeline Pledge of Resistance: http://bit.ly/bakkenpledge)